humank/ddd-practitioners-ref/docs/05-deploy-applications-by-cdk/README.md

 ## Deploy instruction

+### Get Github Webhook integration

+Open the AWS Codebuild console, and click the **Create build project**, we will leverage this step to setup webhook, but we don't need to really save this build project, please follow the screenshots.

 ### Fork this repo to your own github account

 This workshop will leverage Github webhook mechanism to automatically build / deploy application onto aws, so the first step is fork it.